tonylinpakkin/medi_quizz_generator/README.md

 The generator verifies that your input relates to medicine.
 If the text is not medical, an error is displayed and no question is produced.

-You can now paste text **or upload PDF, Word and text files** in the Generate MCQ tab.
+You can now paste text **or upload PDF, Word and text files** in the Generate Question tab.
 Uploaded documents are parsed in the browser and their content is placed in the text area for review before generating questions.

 ## Run Tests